 In a document that establishes guidance on how to commission mental health services, RSSB explores ways and resources to assess staff’s mental wellbeing, including the collection of sickness absence, occupational health referral and staff turnover data.

-Identifying your hot spots is also key for monitoring the success of your strategy, by comparing pre- and post-strategy implementation data.
+Identifying your hot spots is key for monitoring the success of your strategy, by comparing pre- and post-strategy implementation data.
 The ways in which you measure impact will depend on the actions you have put in place.

 For example, you have identified stress as a big contributor to sickness absence in your company.
 As part of your strategy you have decided to hire more staff, as data pointed to workload being the biggest issue.
 Six months after that, you may wish to reassess stress in your company.
 Reviewing sickness absence and surveying staff could be two ways of assessing the impact of your strategy.
 The Health and Safety Executive has developed guidance on tackling work-related stress, which includes advice on how to measure stress, how to evaluate to cost of work-related stress in your company, initiatives you can put in place and how to monitor their effectiveness.